toddaustin/toggl-api-js/README.md

 Script resides in js directory.
 Html provided for example usage.

-Simply call the function with Your Project ID and container class name as paramenters (See index.html for usage):
+Simply call the function with Your Project ID and container class name as paramenters:

 ```js
 callTogglData('[Your Project ID]','project-info');